Get in Touch

 Requirements

-The training aims to master the knowledge required for creating interactive data visualizations using Power BI tools, based on models created with Power Query.
+This training enables participants to acquire knowledge on creating interactive data visualizations using Power BI tools, based on models created with Power Query.

 Participant Profile

-This training is intended for individuals who create reports and analyses using Microsoft Excel, those who wish to analyze larger datasets using a new tool while achieving greater flexibility and professional presentation of their work.
-A recommended skill level includes proficiency in Microsoft Excel, knowledge of tables and pivot charts, and basic data import from CSV files, Access databases, and spreadsheets.
+Individuals involved in report creation and analysis, who compile summaries using Microsoft Excel and wish to analyze larger volumes of data using a new tool, thereby gaining greater flexibility and professional presentation of their work results.
+Proficiency in using Microsoft Excel is recommended, along with knowledge of pivot tables and charts.
+Basic understanding of importing data from CSV files, Access databases, and spreadsheets.

 Benefits for Participants

-Upon completion of the training, participants will be able to retrieve, transform, and present data in a coherent form using Power BI reports.
+Upon completing the course, participants will be able to retrieve, transform, and present data concisely using Power BI reports.

 Improved readability of created summaries and reports.
 Access to new forms of information presentation.